giftedloser/create-electron-app/README.md

 create-my-electron-app
 ```

-Follow the interactive wizard to configure:
+Follow the interactive wizard to configure your project.
+The prompts now include helpful descriptions and step numbers so you always know where you are:

 * Project metadata (name, author, license, description)
 * Core features (React, TypeScript, Electron, AD/SSO, SQLite, etc.)